Palestinian Village Leagues: Influence on future Palestinian leadership structures

 Motasem Abuzaid of the University of Oxford has argued that "the League experiment significantly influenced later governance models under the Oslo Accords in the 1990s, shaping the collaborative dynamics that underpinned the Palestinian Authority," citing in particular "the transitional phase with no clear final framework and the reliance on local leaders to manage Palestinian affairs under overarching Israeli control.
 The PA, like the Leagues, was granted limited authority over civil affairs but remained subject to Israeli oversight in security and land management."
 Israeli civil rights activist Israel Shahak argued in 1997 that "This is the meaning of the Oslo Accord as Israel perceives it: the PLO, or rather a part of Fatah with an absolute loyalty to Yasser Arafat is intended to fulfil the role which the notables performed under Dayan and Village Leagues, under Sharon, but more efficiently."
+Mark B. Taylor of the Fafo Foundation argued in 2006 that Arafat's leadership of the PA during the 1990s included the "retribalization of Palestinian politics," saying that Arafat's unquestioned nationalist credentials allowed him to more successfully create a Village Leagues-like bureaucracy than the Israeli government in the early 1980s.
 American-Palestinian writer Ramzy Baroud wrote in 2013 that "history is laden with failed Israeli experiments aimed at destroying the Palestinian national project from within," and accused the Palestinian Authority under Mahmoud Abbas of being "a revamped version of the Village Leagues and their clan-like political apparatus."

 During the Gaza war, that began in 2023, some Israeli commentators have proposed creating a clan-based power structure in the Gaza Strip following the war, to replace the Hamas-controlled institutions without involving the Palestinian Authority or other nationalist groups, prompting comparisons to the Village Leagues.
 Yaniv Voller of the University of Kent argued that "the failure of the Village Leagues may have had much to do with Israeli reluctance to continue the policy as with the unpopularity of the system," claiming that post-war institutions "will only be able to cope with clans’ potential criminal activity through securing their participation in the institutions designed by civilian authorities."
 Justin Ling of Foreign Policy, however, has argued that "such a plan is likely to fail for the same reason the original incarnation did: because local government cannot be imposed on a population by an occupying power."
 When news emerged in June 2025 that the Israeli government had been arming the anti-Hamas Popular Forces in Gaza, Israeli writer Yossi Melman compared them to the Village Leagues, describing them as "a mercenary militia similar to the ones established by colonial regimes."